States and Capitals of India

 |West Bengal||Kolkata||1 November 1956|

 Currently, India has a total of 28 States and 8 Union Territories.
-The administrative, legislative, and judicial capitals are located in each Indian state.
-Some claim that one capital houses the three responsibilities.
-A Chief Minister oversees each state’s government.
-Here, we’ve listed all the Indian States, Union Territories, and their respective capitals.
 Three states, Himachal Pradesh, Maharashtra, and Uttarakhand, have separate capitals for their summer and winter legislative sessions.

-According to the preamble of the Indian constitution, India is a republican, socialist, secular, and independent state.
+According to the Preamble of Indian Constitution, India is a republican, socialist, secular, and independent state.
 A democratic parliamentary system is used in India.
-In India, there are 28 states and 8 union territories.
 The Indian President is in charge of the Union Territories.
 Both the President and the Governors serve as the executive branches of their respective states.
 State governments resemble the federal government in many ways.
 Chief Ministers oversee the state governments.

 States and Capitals of India State Formation